k-cross/blog/README.md

 ## 🚀 Deployment

 The project is configured for **GitHub Pages**.

+During the SvelteKit static build (`bun run build`), an empty `.nojekyll` file requires to be present in the `static/` directory to bypass GitHub's default Jekyll asset processing, allowing SvelteKit's bundled `_app` folder to be correctly routed.

+To deploy manually:
 1. Run `bun run build`.
 2. Push the contents of the `build/` folder to your `gh-pages` branch.

-Alternatively, configure GitHub Actions to checkout the repo, run `bun install && bun run build`, and deploy the `build` folder.